“It takes all the running you can do just to stay in the same place.”

 – The Red Queen, Alice in Wonderland

-I receive piles of stories from readers, but the final question in yesterday’s reader mailbag really stuck with me for a while.
+I receive piles of stories from readers, but yesterday’s reader mailbag really stuck with me for a while.

-I’ll quote it here, so you can read it again:
+I’ll quote an excerpt here, so you can read it again:

 So I sit here writing this at a very challenging job that I enjoy the bulk of, but zaps the life right out of me, and leaves little of me for my 2 young children, ages 6 and 2.
 (I am a paralegal.)
 I enjoy the majority of what I do, but there is so much of me invested in this, and I feel over-worked.
 I am currently the only paralegal for 2 very busy attorneys, and I only have a helper to answer the phones for about 20 hours per week.
 This all leads to my question.

 I am a single mother for the majority of the past 2 years due to a nasty divorce.
 My ex has left me emotionally, logistically, and financially alone to raise these children, the older one of which has Autism.
 If he shows no interest in them, how hard should I pursue him for the nearly 5 figures he is behind in child support?
 Yes, he has been Court-ordered to pay, but manages to “hide” his income, and tells people that he has no work.
 And yes, I really need the financial assistance.
 I have cut expenses to the bone, and before my last, meager raise, I was receiving food stamps, to my shame.
 I have moved to a cheaper place, but can’t take on a roommate, as 1.
 The place is too small, and 2.
 Not many people can live with an autistic child.

 I already pay approximately 25% of my income on nursery school and after-school care.
 I just can’t face taking on a second job.
 I am exhausted already, the babysitting fees would be sky-high, and I already feel as though my children don’t get enough of my time.